Aveos Fleet Performance

-Aveos Fleet Performance Inc. (Aveos) was a maintenance, repair and overhaul (MRO) provider of airframe, component, engine and maintenance solutions.
+Aveos Fleet Performance Inc. (Aveos) was a maintenance, repair and overhaul (MRO) provider that serviced airframes, components, and engines.
 The company had facilities in Montreal, Toronto, Winnipeg, and Vancouver.

 On March 19, 2012, Aveos filed for creditors' protection under CCAA, citing corporate finances and relations with its main client, Air Canada.

 In January 2013, Lockheed Martin Canada purchased tools and equipment at auction for two lines of aircraft engines, along with the Aveos building near Montreal Trudeau International Airport.